-Wheat Price in Pakistan Today 2023 | Gandum Rate per 40KG
+Wheat Price in Pakistan Today 2025 | Gandum Rate per 40KG

-As of June 2024, the wheat price in Pakistan varies from Rs.
-3000 to Rs.
-3200 per 40 KG.
+As of January 2025, the wheat price in Pakistan varies from Rs.
+2,900 to Rs.
+3,600 per 40 KG.
 Wheat, a vital staple crop known as Gandum in Pakistan, holds significant importance for the country’s food security and overall economy.
 However, rising wheat prices in recent years have raised many concerns among farmers and consumers, creating hardship for both.

 This article delves into a comprehensive analysis of Wheat Prices, shedding light on the factors, trends, and prospects that shape its dynamics.

-Wheat Price in Pakistan Today List 2024
+Wheat Price in Pakistan Today List 2025

 The prices of wheat in Pakistan vary across different cities and regions.
 The prices are influenced by various factors such as weather conditions, crop yield, demand and supply, government policies, and transportation costs.
-Farmers and traders usually sell wheat in local markets and mandis where prices fluctuate daily depending on the prevailing conditions.
+Farmers and traders usually sell wheat in local markets and mandis, where prices fluctuate daily depending on the prevailing conditions.

 The Pakistani government also sets a support price for wheat each year to ensure that farmers get a fair price for their crops.
 Overall, wheat is an essential staple food in Pakistan and its prices have a significant impact on the livelihoods of many people, particularly those involved in agriculture and the food industry.